Why are you Angry?

 Waves of anger

 In general, angry people do not tolerate frustration.
 They are perfectionists or have high expectations of themselves and life.
 They express their anger but often feel guilty and feel like they are constantly exploding for the same reasons.
 Their offense doesn’t seem to change the situation.
-The problem is not that they feel frustration, but rather that they express it badly and often attack the wrong cause.
+Meanwhile, The problem is not that they feel frustration, but rather that they express it badly and often attack the wrong cause.
 And very often, the hidden purpose of this anger is to change the other.
 This kind of fight is inevitably doomed to failure.
 So we enter a dance in which each protagonist plays a particular role and where nothing ever changes.

 What are the causes of anger?

-Anger is an alarm signal which reflects dissatisfaction.
+However, Anger is an alarm signal which reflects dissatisfaction.
 Its primary use is for us to help us enforce.
 It is often accompanied by sudden physical reactions: increased heart rate, muscle tension.
-We are ready to defend ourselves, to defend our own and our territory.
+Therefore, We are ready to defend ourselves, to defend our own and our territory.

 What are the consequences of anger?